gemc/home/_posts/2026-05-15-gemc-analyzer.md

 GEMC now includes `analyzer`, a small Python package for reading GEMC output files and plotting variables by name.

-The first implementation focuses on CSV and ROOT output from `gstreamer`.
+The first implementation focuses on CSV and ROOT output from %%gstreamer%%.
 It can read digitized and true information tables, flatten ROOT detector trees into `pandas` data frames, and make quick histograms from either Python, Jupyter, or the command line.

 # What it does

 - Reads GEMC CSV output such as `b2_t0_digitized.csv` and `b2_t0_true_info.csv`
 - Reads GEMC ROOT output such as `b2_t0.root`
 - Returns data as `DataFrame` objects for inspection and analysis
-- Plots variables by name, for example `totEdep`
+- Plots variables by name, for example %%totEdep%%
 - Supports detector selection for ROOT detector trees
 - Provides a dependency-free SVG histogram helper for minimal systems